-omestic enterprises are forced to become more competitive in terms
+12. Domestic enterprises are forced to become more competitive in terms

 of as a result of international trade.

 a) The launch of new products

 b) Product quality and design

 c) Product cost

 d) All of these

-In ternationalization factors include: -
+13. Internationalization factors include: -

 a) Domestic motivations for foreign investment

 b) Internal organisational elements that arise within an organisation

 and influence a firm's decision to launch, develop, and sustain foreign

-bu siness activity.
+business activity.

 c) The motivations of a multinational corporation for establishing an

 overseas venture.

 d) Internal and external elements influencing a company's decision to

-be gin, expand, and sustain international business activity.
+begin, expand, and sustain international business activity.

-is the process of developing a product so that it may
+14. is the process of developing a product so that it may

 be easily consumed in many nations.

-VOT analysis is used to assess the, weaknesses,
+15. SWOT analysis is used to assess the, weaknesses,

 , and threats of a company.

-, with the outer of a company.